ANSSI-FR/rust-guide/src/en/unsafe/ffi.md

 > **Rule {{#check FFI-CKREF | Do not use unchecked foreign references}}**
 >
-> In a secure Rust development, every foreign references that is transmitted to
+> In a secure Rust development, every foreign reference that is transmitted to
 > Rust through FFI must be **checked on the foreign side** either automatically
 > (for instance, by a compiler) or manually.
 >
-> Exceptions include Rust references in an opaque wrapping that is created
+> Exceptions include Rust references in an opaque wrapping that are created
 > and manipulated only from the Rust side and `Option`-wrapped references
 > (see Note below).